• Skip to primary navigation

 2. Melt the butter or margarine, golden syrup and sugar together in a saucepan or in the microwave.
 Don’t allow it to boil.

-3. Set the syrup to one side to cool a little whilst you measure the flour, ginger, cinnamon, nutmeg and bicarbonate of soda into a mixing bowl.
+3. Set this buttery syrup to one side, to cool a little whilst you measure the flour, ginger, cinnamon, nutmeg and bicarbonate of soda into a mixing bowl.

 5. Using a cookie scoop (or 1 1/2 tablespoon amounts,) scoop out balls of dough and roll these in demerara sugar (otherwise known as turbinado sugar).